Response time distribution and outlier analysis

 JourneyService contributes the most to the response time in this example.
 In total, this service received

 easyTravel Customer Frontend requests within this response time range.
 This gives you code-level visibility into this response-time range.
-Select section Service execution of the infographic to see a breakdown of the underlying service execution times.
+Select the section Service execution of the infographic to see a breakdown of the underlying service execution times.
 In the Breakdown of service execution time section, select Code execution to view the related Method hotspots contributing to code execution.

 Analyze slow requests